satzch/snake_game/README.md

 A classic Snake game built using HTML5 Canvas and JavaScript.
 Control the snake using arrow keys to eat the food, grow longer, and try not to run into the walls or yourself!

-Note: Looks best in 16:9 aspect ratio screens
+Note: Looks best in 16:9 aspect ratio screens.

-Note: Only for desktop or large screens not for smartphones.
-(You can try it in smartphone if you connect a keyboard to it and browse the site in landscape mode)

 ## Live Website